 The purpose of mental health conservatorships is to provide individualized treatment, supervision, and living arrangements for people who are seriously mentally ill and are not among the majority of mentally ill persons that agree to treatment, while still protecting their individual rights.
-The Los Angeles County Department of Mental Health (LACDMH) provides an informative guide titled HELPING YOUR LOVED ONE.
+The Los Angeles County Department of Mental Health (LACDMH) provides an informative 2013 guide titled HELPING YOUR LOVED ONE.
+And the Judicial Council of California provides a 2016 HANDBOOK FOR CONSERVATORS.

 A mental health conservatorship, which is sometimes called an LPS Conservatorship because it is governed by the Lanterman-Petris-Short Act, can involve confinement in a locked psychiatric facility, which means the person is deprived of personal liberty.
 Accordingly, there are strict legal procedures and laws that must be followed by doctors and hospitals and that involve review and monitoring by a court.